Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 ## Best Practices

-### Page title length
+### Breadcrumb title length

 * We recommend keeping Breadcrumb titles to 30 characters or less, especially in longer trails, but leave the length up to the consumer
-* Page titles will truncate after 30 characters with an ellipsis at the end
+* Breadcrumb titles will truncate after 30 characters with an ellipsis at the end

 ![truncated title breadcrumb](/images/truncate.png)